Disability / Police / Police powers / What if I'm arrested?

 The custody officer or custody staff should follow the procedure in PACE Code C to see:

-If the police have a reason to think you’re vulnerable, and there’s no clear evidence that you’re probably not, then the police should treat you as vulnerable.
+The police may have a reason to think you’re vulnerable and no clear evidence that you’re not vulnerable.
+In this case, the police should treat you as vulnerable.

 What are my rights if I’m vulnerable?

-If the police arrest you or take you into custody, and they have a reason to suspect that you are vulnerable, they should:
+If the police arrest you or take you into custody, and they have a reason to suspect that you are vulnerable, they should do the following:

-1. Make reasonable enquiries to see if you might be vulnerable.
-The police should look into see what information is available which shows that you might be vulnerable.
+- Make reasonable enquiries to see if you might be vulnerable.
+The police should see what information is available which shows that you might be vulnerable.

 What’s an appropriate adult?